xebialabs-community/xlr-dynatrace-plugin/README.md

 #### Retrieve test results

 Attempts to retrieve the results of a given test run ID from Dynatrace.
-By default, the task will make 10 requests at 20s intervals before failing.
+By default, the task will wait 10s before calling Dynatrace, to give the Dynatrace server sufficient time to process monitoring data collected from the last test runs.

 ![screenshot of 'Retrieve test results' task](documentation/retrieve-test-results-task.png)